-Elders in our families are unable to withstand to watch the children blowing candles on their birthday as lighting lamps is considered auspicious here and it symbolizes brightening up the people’s lives.
+Elders in our families are unable to withstand to watch the children blowing out candles on their birthday as lighting up lamps is considered auspicious here and it symbolizes brightening up the people’s lives.
 Earlier traditional lamps (kuthu vilakku) were treated as supreme deities at home, but statues & pictures gradually gained the special status than lamps.
 Nowadays we gift lamps for wedding or for house-warming ceremony wishing happy & prosperous life.

 Besides it is a custom that newly married girls are sent to her husband’s house with traditional silver lamps and brass lamps indicating to bring prosperity & joy to the family.